xray-imaging/2bm-docs/docs/source/procedures/item_014.rst

   stage (cora STAGE-3 / cora#164 ``SampleRotaryDrive`` / Aerotech
   ABRS-150MP), reused as the rocking axis for the calibration.
 No separate rotation hardware is involved.
-- The actual application of the measured offset (whether folded back into the ``energy2bm.json`` ``store_0`` table, or applied as a separate runtime correction) is the scope of cora ENERGY-8.
+- **No "energy offset" state is stored anywhere in the system.**
+  The cora ENERGY-8 question's framing — "is the offset folded back into the saved table or applied separately?" — implies a stored offset that doesn't exist.
+The actual mechanism: the calibration table itself (``energy2bm.json`` ``store_0``) is updated directly via ``energy add``, capturing the current motor positions as the authoritative calibration for the named energy.
+Step 7 above is the operational form of this.
+ENERGY-8 should be answered as "neither — there is no offset; the table IS the truth, updated in place".